-The easy route to "go OSC" is using Ableton Live and the Max4Live device that we've created for you (included with this manual).
+The easy route to "go OSC" is using Ableton Live and the Max4Live device that I've created for you (included with this manual).
 This will internally convert MIDI data in Live to the OSC language of the organ, and give you control over all possible parameters, all registers in all layers, and allow you to play individual layers instead of whole manuals.
 You can also couple external MIDI controllers to any parameter, and of course use Live's built-in arpeggiators and other MIDI effects to your liking.
-Some tips and tricks about this plugin can be found further in this manual.
-One note; the Setzer cannot be set via OSC (at least, in the current version), so if you want to recall stored presets on the device it needs to be done via MIDI.
+Some tips and tricks about this plugin can be found further in this manual in section 4.3 Using OSC with Ableton Live / Max4Live device.
 Another thing good to mention is that OSC on the Utopa/Sauer organ currently is a one-way street; the user can send messages to the organ to control it, but the organ will never send anything back.
 It is not possible to get the current status of the organ, so it is also not possible for the Max4Live device to know which registers were already set before the plugin was opened.
 When using OSC in general it is advised to start from the (empty) initial setting of the organ.

 The way to control the organ by OSC from an application that internally only supports MIDI (such as most DAW software), is to use our MIDI to OSC application.
 It comes with the manual and is available both as an app (macOS only) and a Max patch (cross-platform).
 The app can convert MIDI signals into OSC messages for the organ.
 It creates two virtual MIDI inputs on the machine you run it on, one for the notes and one for the settings and register controls (as said, a single MIDI connection doesn't have enough flexibility to control all functionality of the organ).
 In your DAW, create an "external MIDI" channel, and choose one of the virtual MIDI inputs of the application to either play notes (optionally individually per layer) or send registrations and settings to the organ.
-The latter is only possible with the app, while sending MIDI notes can of course also be done via the regular MIDI.
-More information about the use of this app/patch can be found further in this manual.
+The registrations are only possible with the app/patch, while sending MIDI notes can of course also be done via the regular MIDI to the organ.
+More information about the use of this app/patch can be found in section 4.4 Using MIDI/OSC with the Orgelpark MIDI to OSC application.

 The (possibly) least easy but (maybe) more fun route is to dive into the OSC implementation yourself and use programming environments such as Max or SuperCollider to control your sound.
 Example patches in both languages are provided with this manual, including ready-to-go code to play Patterns in SuperCollider and the MIDI to OSC application/max patch mentioned above.
 This way of dealing with the organ could cost more work (depending on your own workflow and familiarity with said environments) but ultimately will allow you to get to the most unique ways of controlling and playing the instrument.
 Think in the lines of playing the instrument entirely via knobs and faders or sensors, use live sound input to control the behavior of sound, create generative and/or interactive compositions etc..
-Also, if you want to get to the extremes of what the organ mechanisms can do, it may be required to program this yourself, as the OSC implementation has some hidden gems that allow wild performance (such as infinitely fast clusters), and usually a programmatic approach allows you to fine-tune much more on performance-sensitive details.
+Also, if you want to get to the extremes of what the organ mechanisms can do, it may be required to program this yourself, as the OSC implementation has some hidden gems that allow wild performance (such as very tight clusters), and usually a programmatic approach allows you to fine-tune much more on performance-sensitive details.